AngelPone/pyhts/README.md

-# py-hts
+# `pyhts`

-A python package for hierarchical forecasting, inspired by [hts](https://cran.r-project.org/web/packages/hts/index.html) package in R.
+A python package for hierarchical forecasting, inspired by the [hts](https://cran.r-project.org/web/packages/hts/index.html) package in R.

 ## Features